concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-client-faq.markdown

 ## <a name="download"></a>I’m an Administrator.
 What if I don’t want my users to download an app from the SAP Concur App Center?

-Users cannot download apps directly from the SAP Concur App Center, it’s simply a means to open a secure gateway to share relevant data between their Concur account and their account with the partner.
+Users cannot download apps directly from the SAP Concur App Center, it’s simply a means to open a secure gateway to share relevant data between their SAP Concur account and their account with the partner.
 If you have concerns about your users being able to connect with any of the user apps, you’re able to disable them following the [App Center Administrator User Guide](https://www.concurtraining.com/customers/tech_pubs/Docs/ConcurPremier/UG_Shr/Shr_UG_AppCenterAdmin.pdf).

 ## <a name="control"></a>I’m an Administrator.
 I’m not sure I want my users to see certain apps because I’m concerned that will encourage them to book out of policy – will it?